Kent Downs Walks

 After exploring the park, the route heads south past Ashenbank Wood before branching off to the west to visit Jeskyns Park.
 Here you'll find woodlands, ponds, orchards and wildflower meadows to explore.
 After leaving the park it is a short stroll back to Cobham village where the route finishes.

 The route passes close to Ranscombe Farm Country Park at the eastern fringes.
 There's 560 acres of attractive meadows and woodland to explore here.
 View Full Details>>

-You start off near Sevenoaks Railway Station and head north through the delightful tranquility of the Sevenoaks Wildfowl Reserve.
-The route continues towards Otford (with its 16th century Palace) and then onto Shoreham where you'll pass Lullingstone Castle Manor House.
+You start off near Sevenoaks Railway Station and head north through the delightful tranquility of the Sevenoaks Wildlife Reserve.
+The route continues towards Otford (with its 16th century Palace) and then onto Shoreham where you'll pass Lullingstone Country Park.
 As one of the oldest family estates in England (1497) Lullingstone Castle has an interesting history and attractive gardens making it well worth a visit.